sjmarve/tic-tak-toe-frontend/README.md

 # TicTacToe FrontEnd
 This source code works together with [TictacToe Laravel Backend](https://github.com/sjmarve/roam-backend)

-Make sure to update the `.env` with the API url
+Make sure to update the `.env` with your API url

 ## Project setup
 ```